-The Recreational Therapy curriculum is designed sequentially and includes a series of courses (the 4000 series: RECTH 4300, 4310, 4320, 4330.
+The Recreational Therapy curriculum is designed sequentially and includes a series of courses (the 4000 series: RECTH 4300, 4310, 4320, 4330).
 These courses introduce students to the broad spectrum of disorders and services provided for the specific population.
-These classes not only include academic content but also require a clinical rotation to expose students to populations and services.
-Clinical placements will vary according to geographical location, services provided, and placement availability.
-Some of the clinical placements will be with licensed and certified recreational therapists and others may be with healthcare professionals from various disciplines, promoting the understanding of interprofessional collaboration.
-All placements provide an opportunity to learn and understand the placement population, gain an awareness of how the RT process may be conducted with the specific population, and provide opportunities to engage in advocacy efforts for the clients and the RT profession.
+These classes not only include academic content but also require a clinical rotation or experiences to expose students to populations and services.
+Clinical placements and experiences will vary according to geographical location, services provided, and placement availability.
+Some of the clinical placements and experiences will be facilitated by/with licensed and certified recreational therapists and others may be with healthcare professionals from various disciplines, promoting the understanding of interprofessional collaboration.
+All placements and experiences provide an opportunity to learn and understand the placement population, gain an awareness of how the RT process may be conducted with the specific population, and provide opportunities to engage in advocacy efforts for the clients and the RT profession.

-In the RECTH 4000 series the 40 hours of clinical rotation time is not optional.
-These hours must be completed as outlined in the individual syllabus in order to successfully pass the course.
-If a student does not complete all of the assigned hours, by the required due date, the highest grade the student is able to receive is a C- for the course.
+In the RECTH 4000 series the 40 hours of clinical rotation time/experience is not optional.
+These hours/experiences must be completed as outlined in the individual course syllabus in order to successfully pass the course.
+If a student does not complete all of the assigned hours or experiences, by the required due date, the highest grade the student is able to receive is a C- for the course.
+Thus, not passing the course.

-Professional behavior is expected at all clinical rotation sites.
+Professional behavior is expected at all clinical rotation/experience sites.
 This includes adhering to assigned schedules and abiding by agency policies.
-Students are representing themselves, the University, OTRT Department and specifically the RT program; a student's behavior is a reflection on all involved.
+Students are representing themselves, the University, OTRT Department, and specifically the RT program; a student's behavior is a reflection on all involved.

-Professional dress is expected at every clinical rotation experience.
+Professional dress is expected at every clinical rotation/experience site.
 The responsibilities of the RT Supervisor are diverse and require the student to dress to meet the activities on any given day.
 The student should read agency dress code during initial orientation and always check with agency supervisor regarding the required dress for special activities.
 Not following agency dress code is grounds for termination of placement.